 (formerly known as money purchase arrangements)

 Contributions are invested to build up a pension pot, which in the past was usually used to buy an annuity.
 An annuity is simply an insurance policy that guarantees you a regular income for the rest of your life.
 In effect, your pension provider is taking a gamble on how long you will live and therefore how much it needs to pay out.
-As life expectancy has increased the amounts payable under annuities have come right down.
+As life expectancy has increased and interest rates fallen, the amounts payable under annuities have come right down.

 Types of annuity

 Single annuity – only you get paid an income either for life or for a fixed number of years

 Joint annuity – payments continue to your spouse/partner after you die

 Guaranteed period – you fix the number of years where payments to your spouse/partner continue after you die (sometimes this can be a lump sum)